appleneko2001/appleneko2001/README.md

 <!-- 🌱 I’m currently learning Kotlin and JetPack Compose-->
 <!--AvaloniaUI and Unreal Engine!-->
 - 📫 How to reach me: appleneko2001 @ outlook.com (will respond after a long time due disabled notifications, messenger contact will more faster)
+> I dont like political things, plz go away me if you want to try talk / argue with me about political trending.
+It makes me headache.

 *~~Never stop programming with C#, keep beat Java!(it's a joke bro but Java are useless for me)~~*</br>
 *This statement has been changed after November of 2021 year, because I started to learning Java and Kotlin.*